dmillett/clash/README.md

 Time(ns): 168
 6

-; Evaluate function performance (debug, etc)
+; ;Evaluate function performance (debug, etc)
 (perfd (+ 3 3)
 debug value: 6, Time(ns): 2100

-; By default, capture of function values will not occur (repeatfx 5 (+ 4 4) :capture true)
+;; By default, capture of function values will not occur (repeatfx 5 (+ 4 4) :capture true)
 {:total_time 6832, :values [8 8 8 8 8], :average_time 1366.4}

-; What is the Hotspot performance curve for a function.
+;; What is the Hotspot performance curve for a function.
-; Use ':verbose true' to see System/heap stats (sweetspot (clojure.string/split "This is a test" #" "))
+;; Use ':verbose true' to see System/heap stats (sweetspot (clojure.string/split "This is a test" #" "))
 {:system {},
  :total 94774,